 You’ve got options.
 Whether you like your coffee layered, shaken up, or steeped with a twist, here’s how I do it at home.
 And yep, the recipe card below uses the first method.

-Stuff you need: Ice, orange juice, cold brew or espresso, a spoon
+ice, orange juice, cold brew or espresso, a regular spoon

-- Grab a spoon, flip it upside down, and slowly pour your coffee over it
+- Take a spoon, flip it upside down, and hold it just above the juice

 2. The Shaken Method